Push notifications are a powerful way to engage your members and bring them back to your app again and again.

 To send your first custom push notification:

-2. Go to Push Notifications (left menu in the Marketing section).
+In your Dashboard go to Push Notifications in the Community > Marketing section.

 Try these fixes in order:

-Log out, delete the app, reinstall it, and log in again (this can resolve issues
+Log out, delete the app, reinstall it, and log in again.

 Tips for better push notifications